 Turning point for Aboriginal rights movement

-Many historians claim the launch of the Aboriginal Progressive Association was the turning point in the Australian civil rights movement.
+Many view the launch of the Aboriginal Progressive Association as the turning point in the Australian civil rights movement.

 The movement gained national exposure on Australia Day in 1938.
 While the attention focused on the 150th anniversary of Governor Phillip’s landing, Bill, William Cooper and John Patten led Australia’s first national public civil rights protest.

-The Day of Mourning protest outside Australia House was the culmination of years of despair Bill, William and John felt after failed lobbying to draw attention to the multiple injustices done to Indigenous people.
+The Day of Mourning protest outside Australia House was the culmination of years of despair felt by Bill, William and John after failed lobbying to draw attention to the multiple injustices done to Indigenous people.

-The protest was also the catalyst for a meeting with Prime Minister Joseph Lyons five days later to campaign for equal rights for Aboriginals.
+The protest was also the catalyst for a meeting with Prime Minister Joseph Lyons five days later to campaign for equal rights for Aboriginal people.